kairosity/mp3-snapathon/README.md

 - Layout and navigation is consistent across the application.
 - Links are of a consistent style and display feedback when hovered over.
 - User registration is straightforward and does not demand too many details.

+## 5. Accessibility for Users with Slow Internet Connections

+As it is a photography based application, and therefore image-heavy, slow loading times is a particular concern.
+Having said that, I have instituted a low file size threshold for this very reason, and I've ensured that all images used in the application are compressed and as small as they can reasonably be, without sacrificing too much quality.

 #### __back to [contents](#table-of-contents)__